danigunawan/facebook-clone/README.md

 # README

 ## FACEBOOK CLONE
-This project has being built in accordance with the [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)
+This project has being built in accordance with the [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project).
-You can find it [here](https://radiant-basin-10397.herokuapp.com)
+You can find the live demo [here](https://radiant-basin-10397.herokuapp.com)

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things to note:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* This a facebook app clone using Rails

+* You can only view posts of your friends

+* You can scan through the users in order to send friend requests

+* You can accept or ignore friend requests

+* You can delete a request if you're no longer interested in being friends

+* You can delete a friend if you're tired of the friendship

+* Facebook authentication is present.
+You can sign in with Facebook instead of signing up.

+## Future Improvements
+* Signing in with google
+* Signing in with Github